 (WP User Roles)

-In your Posts area, locate the name of the author of the posts you plan to make changes to and click on the name …
+In your Posts screen, locate the name of the author of the posts you plan to make changes to and click on the name …

-This displays a list of all posts they have written …
+This displays a list of all the posts they have written …

 (Posts assigned to selected Author)

-Select all the posts you want assigned to another author from the Posts list, either by ticking the checkbox next to individual post entries or click the column header checkbox to select all items at once …
+Select the posts you would like assigned to a different author from the Table of Posts, either by selecting the checkbox next to individual items or clicking the check box on the column header to select all items …

-The inline Bulk editor section expands.
-Find the Author settings …
+The Bulk editor expands.
+Find the Author drop menu section …

-(1) Select the author you would like to assign the posts to from the Author menu, and (2) click Update to save your new changes …
+Next, (1) Select the author you want to assign the posts to from the Author section drop-down menu, and (2) click Update to change your new settings …

-Subscribers do not show up in the ‘author’ menu.
-If you can’t find the user that you want to assign the posts to in the dropdown menu, then check to make sure that you have assigned a user role that is different than subscriber.
+If you cannot see the user that you want to assign the posts to in the drop-down menu, then check to make sure that you have assigned a user level that is not subscriber.

-All the items you have selected should now display the new author name …
+All the items you have edited should now display the new post author name …

 (’Quick Edit’ feature)

-In the Quick Edit area, choose a new author from the Author section and click the ‘Update’ button to update your settings …
+In the Quick Edit area, select a new author from the Author section and click Update to save your new changes …

 Your post should now display with the new author …

-You can also change post authors when creating or editing posts by selecting another post author from the Author box below your Post editor screen …
+You can also change post authors while creating or editing posts by scrolling down to the bottom of your Post editor screen and selecting a different author from the Author drop menu …

-Tip: If the Author box is not showing below the post editor, then click the ‘Screen Options’ tab on the top corner of the “Edit Post” screen …
+Tip: If the Author box is not displayed below your post editor, then click the ‘Screen Options’ tab on the top corner of the “Edit Post” screen …

 Select Author ….